-- During the first six months of 2010, we disposed of one regional mall, one community center, two other retail properties and a non-retail building. - On May 13, 2010, we acquired a property located in Barceloneta, Puerto Rico from Prime Outlets Acquisition Company. - On March 11, 2010, we opened Phase II of The Domain, in Austin, Texas. - During 2009, we sold four consolidated properties consisting of three community centers and one other retail property. - During the fourth quarter of 2009, we recognized a \$20 million loss on our joint venture interests in our shopping centers in China resulting from the sale of our interests to affiliates of our Chinese partner for approximately \$29 million. - On August 6, 2009, we opened Cincinnati Premium Outlets, a 400,000 square foot outlet located in Warren County, Ohio, north of Cincinnati. - On April 23, 2009, we opened The Promenade at Camarillo Premium Outlets, a 220,000 square foot expansion located in Ventura County, north of Los Angeles.
+- During the first nine months of 2010, we disposed of one regional mall, one community center, and an other retail property. - On August 30, 2010 we completed our previously announced transaction to acquire 20 outlet centers from Prime. - On August 1, 2010, we acquired a controlling interest in a previously unconsolidated regional mall. - On May 13, 2010 we acquired an outlet center located in Barceloneta, Puerto Rico from Prime. - On March 11, 2010, we opened Phase II of The Domain, in Austin, Texas. - During 2009, we sold four consolidated properties consisting of three community centers and one other retail property.

+- During the fourth quarter of 2009, we recognized a \$20 million loss on our joint venture interests in our shopping centers in China resulting from the sale of our interests to affiliates of our Chinese partner for approximately \$29 million. - On August 6, 2009, we opened Cincinnati Premium Outlets, a 400,000 square foot outlet located in Warren County, Ohio, north of Cincinnati. - On April 23, 2009, we opened The Promenade at Camarillo Premium Outlets, a 220,000 square foot expansion located in Ventura County, north of Los Angeles.